Irving Kanarek

 Irving Allan Kanarek (May 12, 1920 – September 2, 2020) was an aerospace engineer and a criminal defense attorney, best known for representing defendants such as Charles Manson and Jimmy Lee Smith.

 Background

 Kanarek was born in Seattle.
 His first career was as an aerospace engineer working for North American Aviation (NAA), where he invented a corrosion inhibitor for Inhibited Red Fuming Nitric Acid for the Army's Project Nike.

 In 1954, while employed as a chemical engineer for North American Aviation, Kanarek had his security clearance revoked by the Air Force on suspicion of communist associations.
 He successfully sued for reinstatement of the clearance and back pay.
 He attended the University of Washington as an undergraduate and later Loyola Law School.
 He was admitted to the California Bar in 1957.
 He married, fathered two daughters, and later divorced.

-A mental breakdown in 1989 led the Bar to suspend his law license.
+In 1989, he suffered a mental breakdown and was hospitalised for psychiatric evaluation.
+The following year, the state bar took control of his license amid personal and financial difficulties, and ultimately he lost his law license.